 During the consultation for your face-lift, we evaluate your overall health along with your skin quality, skin looseness, folds, and wrinkles.
 In addition, the underlying bone anatomy will be assessed and a facial rejuvenation treatment plan will be created that will help attain the best results.
 Your own personal assessment & concerns are explored and discussed.

 There are several variations of a surgical facelift, including a skin-only lift, which is reserved for patients with less sagging, a mid-facelift, which address the cheeks and mid-face area, and for those with severe sagging, a deep-plane lift, which addresses deeper wrinkles and folds.
 It is very common to combine nonsurgical techniques with a facelift to maximise results.

-This may include wrinkle fillers or neuro-toxin (like Botox), as well as a chemical peel or a laser treatment to address skin irregularities on the surface, such as scars, sunspots and blemishes.
+This may include wrinkle fillers or a neuro-toxin (like Botox), as well as a chemical peel or a laser treatment to address skin irregularities on the surface, such as scars, sunspots and blemishes.
 It is common to inject some of your own tissues such as fat cells & blood platelets (PRP) to augment repair & promote healing.